Todd McClay: European Union diplomatic career

 McClay worked in the European Parliament as Head of Staff to Lord Plumb, President of the European Parliament and Leader of the British Conservatives in the European Parliament.
-He has also been active in European government affairs and lobbying and was a founder and CEO of a company, Political Relationship Management.
+He has also been active in European government affairs and lobbying and was a founder and CEO of a now dissolved company Political Relationship Management.
 McClay has been active in Pacific Islands, European and New Zealand diplomacy and politics since 1992, and was the Cook Islands' first accredited diplomat outside of the Pacific region.
 He remains the youngest-ever appointed Head of Mission to the European Union.

 In 2000 the Cook Islands joined the Cotonou Agreement between the EU and African, Caribbean and Pacific states (ACP) and he was appointed as special representative of the Cook Islands.
 In 2002 the Cook Islands government upgraded its representation to the level of diplomatic mission, at which time McClay was appointed Ambassador to the EU.
 He has represented the Cook Islands at many international meetings and conferences, including the WTO, FAO, ACP, EU and UN.